List of Marvel Comics characters: R: Paul Rabin

 Paul Rabin is a character appearing in American comic books published by Marvel Comics.
-He first appeared in The Amazing Spider-Man vol. 6 #1 (April 2022) and was created by Zeb Wells.
+He first appeared in The Amazing Spider-Man (vol. 6) #1 (April 2022) and was created by Zeb Wells.

-Paul is the son of Benjamin Rabin aka The Emissary, and studied mathematical quantum computation under his father and colleagues, stumbling upon information condensing cryptography that resembled symbols of Mayan scripts and other ancient languages.
+Paul is the son of Benjamin Rabin, also known as the Emissary, and studied mathematical quantum computation under his father and colleagues, stumbling upon information condensing cryptography that resembled symbols of Mayan scripts and other ancient languages.
 While Paul and the others were discovering "cheat codes" in reality, Rabin was communicating with Wayep and destroyed their Earth for power.
 Paul killed his father and survived on the decimated Earth for years until Spider-Man and Mary Jane Watson were marked and transported to his reality by their version of the Emissary.

 When Peter tried to adjust his dimensional travel watch to send MJ back to Earth-616, MJ pushes him in while also killing Wayep in the process.
 As Spider-Man scrambles to save her, due to the time dilation between the two dimensions, she bonds with Paul and they adopt two surviving children named Owen and Stephanie.
 Paul also developed a prototype random powers generating gauntlet that MJ uses to fight off the monsters in their world.
 Peter, with the help of Norman Osborn, manages to return to their dimension to rescue them.
 When they come to Earth-616, MJ refuses to part with Paul and her new family, leading to tension between Paul and Peter.

 The Emissary eventually returns to kill MJ, but he dies thanks to Ms. Marvel disguising herself as MJ, resulting in him making the wrong sacrifice.
 Stephanie and Owen are revealed to be magical constructs created by the Emissary and vanish.
 To cope with the loss of the children, MJ becomes the superhero Jackpot, with Paul operating as her man in the chair.
 Paul is nearly killed when Peter is infected by Norman Osborn's sins and becomes the Spider-Goblin, but is rescued by MJ.
-Paul and MJ later take custody of Dylan Brock following the event of Venom War, though unbeknownst to him, MJ had become the new host of the Venom symbiote.
-Mary Jane later breaks up with Paul after admitting their relationship hasn't been working for a very long time.
+Paul and MJ take custody of Dylan Brock following the event of Venom War, though unbeknownst to him, MJ had become the new host of the Venom symbiote.
+MJ later breaks up with Paul after admitting their relationship has not been working for a very long time.

+During the Death Spiral storyline, Paul is murdered by the serial killer Torment when trying to protect Dylan.
+Though not on Torment's target list, Paul is killed for being in his way, while also disregarded by him as someone with no significance to anybody.